maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

    </details>

 > [!NOTE]
 > Since the local installation of all genetic databases is space-consuming, you can alternatively use the [remotely-run MMseqs2 and ColabFold databases](https://github.com/sokrypton/ColabFold).
 Follow the corresponding [instructions](#13-run-using-mmseqs2-and-colabfold-databases-faster).
-However, for AlphaPulldown to function, you must download the parameters stored in the `params/` directory of AlphaFold.
+However, for AlphaPulldown to function, you must download the parameters stored in the `params/` directory of AlphaFold database.

 $\text{\color{red}Do people need to download anything else in case of MMseq2 run?}$